Francesco Nullo: Remembrance

+In Italy, two warships have been named for Nullo.
+The first, a Rosolino Pilo-class destroyer, was built at Cantiere Pattison in Naples, commissioned in 1915, and renamed Fratelli Cairoli in 1921.
+The second, a destroyer of the Sauro class, was built in Fiume by 3.
+Maj and served from 1927 until she was sunk in 1940.

-In Italy, one of the Sauro class destroyers was named after him.
-The warship was built at Fiume naval shipyards and took service between 1927 and 1940.
-In Bergamo, his hometown, he was dedicated a statue, erected in 1907 by sculptor Ernesto Bazzaro nearby the main city theatre.
+In Bergamo, his hometown, a statue erected in 1907 by sculptor Ernesto Bazzaro near the main city theatre was dedicated to him.
 In 1937 an urn with soil from his tomb was offered by Polish legioners to the Bergamo Municipality.
 It is preserved in the town's Museum of Risorgimento.
 Several schools in Poland are named after him.

 In Poland Nullo is considered a national hero.
 On 8 May he was buried in the cemetery in Olkusz, together with several other soldiers killed in the battle of Krzykawka, and on 12 May a mass in his name was held in Kraków.
 Even before Poland regained its independence, a monument dedicated to him was built there by the local community; it was raised illegally as at that time Olkusz was still part of the Russian partition.
 In 1915 a memorial to Nullo and other soldiers was raised on the battle site near Krzykawka; the field is known as Nullo's Field.
 In the Second Polish Republic, in 1923, on the 60th anniversary of the battle, a ceremony was held there, attended by government officials and with the writer Stefan Żeromski giving a eulogy.
 In 1931 a Polish-Italian ceremony was held at the graveyard.
 He was the patron of the 50 Regiment of Kresy Riflemen (50 Pułk Piechoty Strzelców Kresowych).
 Even during the Cold War years, a consul went to Bergamo to pay him homage at the foot of the monument dedicated to him in his hometown.
 In 1963, on the battle's 100th anniversary, an Italian delegation visited the cemetery, adding another plaque and several trees.
 Nine streets and three schools in Poland bear his name.
 He is also commemorated in several poems.
 There is also a monument in Warsaw (on a street bearing his name), the monument was unveiled on 26 February 1939 by Galeazzo Ciano.
 On the 130th anniversary of his death, 5 May 1993, Polish Post issued a stamp dedicated to him.